-Each workshop has four aims:
+Each workshop has three aims:

 History skills workshops last about an hour and are held online via Microsoft Teams.
 You will require access to a computer, tablet or smartphone with the Microsoft Teams App or a browser that is compatible with Microsoft Teams in order to attend the session.

 All history skills workshops are interactive.
-As part of a presentation, you will debate how historians should interpret thought-provoking primary sources, and will have time to ask questions about history, applying to university, and Oxford.
+As part of a presentation, students will debate how historians should interpret thought-provoking primary sources, and will have time to ask questions about history, applying to university, and Oxford.

 The workshops develop the skills that are tested by Oxford University’s undergraduate admissions process, including the History Aptitude Test (HAT) and admissions interviews.
 To find out more about applying to study history at Oxford, see: https://www.history.ox.ac.uk/undergraduate-admissions

 Workshops are taught by historians who are researching PhDs at Oxford and who have been trained to work with schools.
 Ambassadors are also able to put you in touch with admissions co-ordinators at Oxford who can provide further individual guidance to potential Oxford applicants.

 We offer three different workshops to help develop your skills as a historian -